Learn step by step how to make hamburgers on a Pit Boss pellet grill!

 Instructions

-- Place the hamburger patties on a plate and cover with plastic wrap and place in the refrigerator for at least 1 hour or until it’s time to cook them on the Pit Boss.
+- Place the hamburger patties on a wax paper lined baking sheet and press an indent in the center of each patty.
+Cover the patties with plastic wrap and place in the refrigerator for at least 1 hour or until it’s time to cook them on the Pit Boss.

 Start and Preheat the Pit Boss Pellet Grill